 - development ministers (development cooperation)

 Meetings of the Foreign Affairs Council are chaired by the High Representative of the Union for Foreign Affairs and Security Policy, currently Federica Mogherini.
 The High Representative is assisted by the European External Action Service (EEAS).

 However, when the FAC discusses common commercial policy issues, it is presided by the representative of the EU member state holding the six-monthly rotating presidency of the Council of the EU.

 The Foreign Affairs Council meets once a month.

 Together with the European Commission and with the assistance of the High Representative of the Union for Foreign Affairs and Security Policy, the Council's main role is to ensure the unity, consistency and effectiveness of the EU's external action.

 It also defines and implements the EU's foreign and security policy, based on guidelines set by the European Council.
 In particular, the Council can launch EU crisis management actions, both civil and military, in pursuit of the EU's objectives of peace and security.
 It can also adopt measures needed to implement the EU's foreign and security policy, including possible sanctions.

 As it is an exclusive competence of the EU, the Council adopts measures implementing the EU's common commercial policy together with the European Parliament.
 This includes trade and investment relations, intellectual property rights and foreign direct investment.
 In trade policy, the Commission is responsible for negotiating and managing trade agreements involving tariff amendments, customs and trade provisions and protective measures.
 However, the Council plays a central role as it mandates the Commission to open negotiations and gives negotiating directives to the Commission.

-Priorities of the Foreign Affairs Council during the Slovak presidency
+Priorities of the Foreign Affairs Council during the Maltese presidency